 Matthew Lee Wiener is the Vice Chairman and Executive Director of the Administrative Conference of the United States.
 Before affiliating with the Conference, he was general counsel to U.S. Senator Arlen Specter, counsel to the U.S. House of Representatives Committee on the Judiciary, a partner at Dechert LLP, and special counsel to Cuneo Gilbert & LaDuca.
-Mr. Wiener is an elected member of the American Law Institute and a fellow of the American Bar Foundation.
-Among his outside activities, he co-chairs the Adjudication Committee of the American Bar Association's Section of Administrative Law and Regulatory Practice and previously served on the Steering Committee of the D.C.
-Bar's Administrative Law and Agency Practice Section.
-He has taught courses on congressional powers and the judiciary, statutory interpretation, and remedies as a lecturer at the University of Pennsylvania Law School, George Mason University School of Law, and Rutgers University Law School.
+Mr. Wiener is an elected member of the American Law Institute, a fellow of the American Bar Foundation, a lecturer in law at the University of Pennsylvania Law School, and the co-chair of the Adjudication Committee of the American Bar Association's Section of Administrative Law and Regulatory Practice.
 He holds a J.D. from Stanford Law School, where he was articles editor of the Stanford Law Review, and an A.B. from William and Mary.